-- 1. Develop a clear strategy for the provision of public open space in Mangawhai.
-The strategy should include: - a) Identification of funding streams from development contributions and other financial contributions provided for in the Local Government Act and the Resource Management Act. - A detailed assessment of existing community facilities and public open spaces and existing and future needs of the growing Mangawhai Community. - c) Identification of specific services and locations for future provision, i.e. neighbourhood reserves and playgrounds.
+- Develop a clear strategy for the provision of public open space in Mangawhai.
+The strategy should include: - a) Identification of funding streams from development contributions and other financial contributions provided for in the Local Government Act and the Resource Management Act. - b) A detailed assessment of existing community facilities and public open spaces and existing

-- Develop a Reserves acquisition policy and plan for implementation.
+- and future needs of the growing Mangawhai Community. - c) Identification of specific services and locations for future provision, i.e. neighbourhood reserves and playgrounds. - Develop a Reserves acquisition policy and plan for implementation.
 The plan should focus on the provision of sports fields, neighbourhood reserves and playgrounds.
 This plan should include the ability to work with developers during the resource consent process to set aside for purchase appropriate areas for public open space as identified in the strategy. - 3.
-Liaise with the Ministry of Education and advocate for the provision of a secondary school at Mangawhai. - 4.
+Liaise with the Ministry of Education and advocate for the provision of a secondary school at Mangawhai.
+The Ministry has confirmed that it will continue to monitor and assess forecast demand for schooling in Mangawhai over the duration of the spatial plan, and work collaboratively with the Council on any changes in the school network.
+For any school, a site within the urban area is preferred to ensure schools are focus points for the community and are accessible by foot and bicycle. - 4.
 Develop and implement a youth strategy. - 5.
 Develop and implement a strategy to address the shortage in aged care facilities. - 6.
-Support initiatives for a safer community, including: - a) Forming partnerships between communities, police, and the Council; - b) The rollout of CCTV; - c) Improvements to lighting where needed; and - d) Enforcement of compliance with CPTED principles as part of new developments.
+Support initiatives for a safer community, including: - a) Forming partnerships between communities, police, and the Council; - b) The rollout of CCTV: - c) Improvements to lighting where needed; and - d) Enforcement of compliance with CPTED principles as part of new developments. - 7.
+Review accessibility to the estuary and / or beach, including vehicular access, parking and boat launching.